Election day six weeks away but who is standing in the South Hams?

-Prime Minister Rishi Sunak has started the six-week stopwatch for the general election that we now know will be held on July 4.
+Under torrential rain Prime Minister Rishi Sunak started the six-week stopwatch for the general election that we now know will be held on July 4.

 The South Hams is served by two constituencies: the newly renamed South Devon (formerly Totnes) and South West Devon.